atodorovska/ample-client/README.md

-Platform for sharing and renting of clothing - client application.
+Platform for sharing and renting of clothing.